 Note: The steep approach road is not paved and is not recommended for large RVs and buses.

 Facilities includes: 50 RV hook-ups; 60 tent sites; 26 cabins (some riverfront); a small general store; laundry facilities; and a shower house.

 Canoes, rafts, kayaks, and tubes are available for rent.
 On the banks of the Jacks Fork River.
 Open April-October.

 Horseback riding by the hour or day.
-A ride of more than four hours includes lunch and at least two river crossings, with a chance of seeing the famous Missouri wild horses.
-Bring your own, or rental horses are available.
+Rides of more than four hours include lunch and at least two river crossings, with a chance of seeing the famous Missouri wild horses.
+Bring your own horse; rental horses are available.